Travel in Israel is an Amazing Journey Through the Holy Land

 Swim in the Dead Sea

-The Dead Sea is the lowest and one of the more unusual places on earth.
+The Dead Sea, one of the world’s natural wonders, is the lowest and one of the more unusual places on earth.
 Surrounded by desert mountains, it is also one of the most striking landscapes in Israel.
-Floating in the Dead Sea is one of those “Must Do” fun things to do in Israel and the perfect opportunity to rejuvenate and relax.
+Floating in the Dead Sea is one of those “Must Do” fun things in Israel and the perfect opportunity to rejuvenate and relax.

 There are many spa hotels around the dead sea focused on the restorative powers of the world’s saltiest body of water.
 Float your cares away, whatever you do just don’t put your head under – Ouch!